 There is no fee to obtain your pleasure craft licence in Saskatchewan.
 However, any pleasure craft caught operating with no licence will be charged a fee of $250.

-How Do I Transfer Ownership To My New Pleasure Craft?
+How Do I Transfer Ownership To My Boat?

-In Canada, it’s fairly easy to transfer ownership of a boat or a pleasure craft.
 To transfer ownership, you’ll complete the application for a Pleasure Craft Licence by writing “transfer ownership” in the field marked for application reason.
-You’ll need the following pieces of documentation to transfer ownership successfully:
+Then, you’ll need the following pieces of documentation to transfer ownership successfully:

 • The completed application